Pirate-test-4/SalesforceWatch/README.md

 ##Sample App
  This Salesforce Wear developer pack provides a complete implementation of  a basic approvals app that uses the existing tasks functionality within Salesforce.
 Because the purpose of the tutorial is to demonstrate WatchKit integration, the iOS app will be extremely basic from a User Interface perspective - support for authentication and that is about it.
 You can grab the app from [GitHub](https://github.com/quintonwall/SalesforceWatch), and watch a video of the finished app [here](http://www.youtube.com/watch?v=cQRvR6PFdhU).

+*Note:* This the code and dev park uses iOS 8.2 and Swift 1.2.
+Please make sure that you have the appropriate targets set for this.
+At the time of writing, iOS 8.3 (beta 2) and xCode 6.3 (beta 2) appear to have a bug in the WebView implementation when run via the simulator.
+The bug manifests itself in an inability to click the login button on the Salesforce authentication screen.

 ##iOS App
 Our iOS app is pretty simple.
 It supports authentication and a storyboard with a view controller for you to extend.
 The code includes all the hooks, and sample code you need to implement your own WatchKit logic.
 Let's walk through the logic on the phone now.